 Why must trucks make a beeping noise when they are backing up?

 This is a safety precaution mandated by law to address the problem of blind spots when a driver utilizes the vehicle side view mirrors.
 The beeping noise alerts anyone who may be behind the vehicle that it is moving.
 As a second precaution, NYC DOT requires that no truck is to back up at a work location without an individual spotting or directing the vehicle.
 This precaution is for the safety of the public as well as the workers.

 There are loose and noisy metal roadway repair plates on my block.
 How do I get them fastened to stop the noise or rocking?

-Call 311.
-A DOT inspector will come to the site to inspect.
+Contact NYC311 online or call 311.
+An NYC DOT inspector will come to the site to inspect.
 If the plates are not ramped or pinned, causing the plates to make a noise when hit by a vehicle, the inspector will call the contractor to fix the plates.
-DOT can issue a summons if the condition is not corrected.
+NYC DOT can issue a summons if the condition is not corrected.
 Note: If numbers or letters are visible on the plates, give this information to the operator when you call us.
 This will speed the corrective action.